mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Commdot

-**Bug:** Surveillance devices such as hidden microphones and tiny cameras, bugs are available from TL5 onwards.
+Bug: #TODO Surveillance devices such as hidden microphones and tiny cameras, bugs are available from TL5 onwards.
 They rapidly miniaturise and become more intelligent.
 A TL14 bug can be no bigger than a dust mote.
 The smaller a bug, though the shorter its range – a bug that transmits data needs a much larger power supply than one that just records until collected.

 |TL FEATURES COST
 TL5 Audio only Cr50